PouceHeure/blog/content/projects/project_autosys_lidar_and_decision.md

 {{< figure src="/images/decision/lidar_cross_guard.png" caption="Perception LiDAR on real data, case: Through The Barrier" width="800" label="perception_on_real_data_guard">}}

 The {{< figref "perception_on_real_data_guard" >}} shows an example where the pipeline detection can detect a vehicle through the barrier between the ego vehicle and the vehicle detected.
+The red circle shows the vehicle in the image frame and RViZ display.